carolynz/poetry-camera-rpi/README.md

 ## Software
 Python script running on the Pi (currently) automatically takes a photo when you run it, then sends it to a server ([Flask app on Replit](https://poetry-camera-prototype.carozee.repl.co/)).
 Receives an AI-generated poem in response.

-Might add RPi img file for easy backup later, if that's not a terrible security idea.

 ## How to set up
 At some point I will upload the .img file that you can copy to an SD card and just insert into your Raspberry Pi and go on your merry way.